The easy misunderstanding

 2. Breach counsel

-Usually the lawyer arrives earlier than that.
-Counsel helps decide whether notice is required, how broad the patient count is, what the letters need to say, and how to avoid making a sloppy problem more expensive than it already is.
+The lawyer usually arrives before regulators do.
+Counsel helps decide whether notice is required, how broad the patient count is, what the letters should say, and how to avoid making a messy problem worse with a sloppy explanation.

 3. Notice and patient support